Biocidal Product Authorization Services in Türkiye

 What documents are expected in a technical dossier?

-Dossiers typically require coordinated technical and administrative documentation: formulation and active substance data, label content, analytical/efficacy evidence and risk-related support files depending on product type.
+Dossiers typically require coordinated technical and administrative documentation: formulation and active substance data, risk assessment, label and SDS content, efficacy/stability/microbiology evidence and toxicological/ecotoxicological support files depending on product type.

 Which label statements create compliance risk?